Andreansx/Networking-lab/projects/13-school-network/readme.md

 ## How this started

 Around the start of October, my friend texted me that the IT teacher wants to know if I will be able to configure 11 Cisco Access Points.
-I was kinda suprised since my networking skills actually never really found a usage in my school.
+I was kinda suprised since my networking enthusiasm actually never really found a usage in my school, since the only thing we learned about networking in school, was how subnet classes work and how to calculate available hosts number.
 I went to school the next day and I talked with the IT teacher about that.
 The first and most important thing at that point which I asked about, was the type of the Access Points, since if he bought a lightweight APs and didn't buy a WLC, then those APs would be useless without that WLC.